ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

 numbers if you start more than one notebook container on the same server, so the next notebook container will connect at 8889 etc.

-If you want to explicitly set the notebook port when running multiple containers with `--net=host`, append the `--port` argument and the container launch script.
+If you want to explicitly set the notebook port when running multiple containers with `--net=host`, append the the container launch script `launch-with-idax.sh` and the `--port` argument and.
 Launch script arguments are passed through to the Jupyter notebook command, see https://jupyter-notebook.readthedocs.io/en/latest/config.html for possible options.

-  `docker run -it --rm --net=host -e DASHDBUSER=<user> -e DASHDBPASS=<password> <image name> launch-with-idax.sh --port=9999`
+  `docker run -it --rm --net=host -e DASHDBUSER=<user> -e DASHDBPASS=<password> dashdblocal_notebook launch-with-idax.sh --port=9999`

 ## Storing notebooks outside the container